What is the Language Spoken in Thailand?

 The relationship of Tai languages to other language families

-The Tai languages are a large language family that includes many languages spoken in southern China, Southeast Asia, and parts of India.
+The Tai languages are a large family with many languages spoken in southern China, Southeast Asia, and parts of India.
 The Tai languages are closely related to each other and also to the Chinese language.
-There are three main context to consider when looking at the relationship of Tai languages to other language families:
+There are three main contexts to consider when looking at the relationship of Tai languages to other language families:

 1. The Tai languages are part of the Sino-Tibetan family, including Chinese and Tibetan.

 2. The Tai languages are also related to the Austronesian language family, including those spoken in Taiwan, the Philippines, and Indonesia.